Recovered COVID-19 patients join together to donate plasma

 She put out a call in the newspaper to see who else in Vail may also have recovered.
 Her list of people wanting to donate plasma is now more than 50 people long.

 "It’s been incredible.
-Incredible, the out pour of people that want to help," said Lober.
+Incredible, the outpouring of people that want to help," said Lober.
 "Vail is such a small community and everybody, bless their hearts, wants to help and do something."

 People wanting to donate must prove they had a positive COVID-19 test and must be recovered from all symptoms for at least 14 days.
 They must also meet all the criteria for donating blood.